-We manage Scotland's National Forest Estate to the United Kingdom Woodland Assurance Standard - the standard endorsed in the UK by the international Forest Stewardship Council® and the Programme for the Endorsement of Forest Certification.
-We are independently audited.
+We manage Scotland's National Forest Estate to the United Kingdom Woodland Assurance Standard - the standard endorsed in the UK by the international Forest Stewardship Council® and

-Our land management plans bring together key information, enable us to evaluate options and plan responsibly for the future.
+Our land management plans bring together information, enable us to evaluate options a plan responsibly for the future.
 We welcome comments on these plans at any time.